Submit The Church

 The people of Trinity conducted their first worship services on May 17, 1896, at the old Grand Rapids YMCA.
 In July they called Rev. Kiefer to serve as their minister.
 On December 9, 1896, Trinity was organized as a congregation of the General Synod, the oldest body of Lutherans in the United States.

 For its first two years, the fledgling congregation existed without a home of its own.
-Worship services, baptisms and confirmation classes were conducted in the lecture hall of the Reformed Jewish Temple Emmanuel.
+Worship services, baptisms and confirmation classes were conducted in the lecture hall of the Reformed Jewish Temple Emanuel.
 On November 22, 1898, Trinity’s members dedicated what eventually came to be called “the church on the hill,” a Gothic Revival brick structure at the corner of Crescent and Bostwick Streets downtown.
 It was remodeled in 1917, and a chapel was added in 1951.
-All totaled, this downtown address served as Trinity’s home for 63 years.
+This downtown address served as Trinity’s home for 63 years.

 Lutherans have always been known as “the singing church.”
 And with the incredible longevity of one man, Gerry H. Boer (organist 1913 – 1965, choir director 1938 – 1965, and business manager 1965 – 1975), Trinity’s choral program eventually grew to include five choirs with more than 140 voices.
 Much of Boer’s tenure coincided with that of Rev. Ralph J. White (1926 – 1954) who served Trinity for 28 years.
 Together, they broadcast regular programs on the radio, inviting all of Grand Rapids to worship at Trinity.

 Trinity’s members extended their hands beyond their community in 1950, to help resettle people displaced by the communist takeover of Latvia.
 Eventually, several hundred Latvians, most of whom were already Lutheran, were helped to resettle in Grand Rapids.
 They held their own services regularly in Latvian, and in 1953 started United Latvian Lutheran, a daughter congregation of Trinity.
-Trinity continued to extend its hand to all God’s people in need, resettling families from Viet Nam and Eritrea in the 1980’s and Bosnia in the 1990’s, and opening its facility to Grand Rapids’ Chinese Christians beginning in 1993.
+Trinity continued to extend its hand to all God’s people in need, resettling families from Viet Nam and Eritrea in the 1980’s, Bosnia in the 1990’s, and opening its facility to Grand Rapids’ Chinese Christians beginning in 1993.
+In recent years Trinity has continued to welcome refugees from Myanmar and the Democratic Republic of Congo through the New Americans program of Samaritas, the successor to Lutheran Social Service of Michigan.

 Under the guidance of Rev. Richard W. Alber (1954 – 1964) the congregation relocated from its land-locked downtown site to its current suburban campus on the east side of Grand Rapids.
 The modern structure by Harold E. Wagoner of Philadelphia was designed to reflect in its architecture the congregation’s relationship to God.
 Members cleared brush on the site in preparation for the groundbreaking in 1959, and joyously dedicated the building in 1961.

-During this time, the members of Trinity reached out to help others in their own community through such organizations as Baxter Community Center, Luther Home ‑ Luther Village, GRACE Hunger Walk, Habitat for Humanity, Amazing Grace Church, and God’s Kitchen.
+In recent decades, the members of Trinity reached out to help others in their own community through such organizations as Baxter Community Center, Luther Home – Luther Village, GRACE Hunger Walk, Habitat for Humanity, Amazing Grace Church, and God’s Kitchen.
+For more than 20 years Trinity has been a lead host for homeless families through the Interfaith Hospitality Network of Family Promise and provides multiple volunteer teams to serve meals at Dégagé in downtown Grand Rapids.
 Trinity again began to broadcast its worship services, this time by community access television.

-As members of Trinity celebrate the blessing of 100 years in ministry, we not only look to the past with nostalgia, but to the future with anticipation.
-The names and faces contained in this 1996 Directory are the charter members for Trinity’s second century.
+As members of Trinity celebrate the blessing of nearly 125 years in ministry, we not only look to the past with nostalgia, but to the future with anticipation.
 With the guidance of the Holy Spirit, the future of this congregation is still ours to write.
 “Yes, we’re the Church, together!”
-(History Written and Compiled by Christian G. Carron, Historian)